LucasMaul/OptRestOfLenAandBinL/README.md

 ## Installation

-To install the `MinimiseError` class, you can clone this repository from GitHub:
+To install the `LinearEquationErrorMinimizer` class, you can clone this repository from GitHub:

 ```bash
 git clone https://github.com/LuMaul/OptRestOfLenAandBinL